Lapworth Museum of Geology: Collections and archive

 The museum collection contains over 250,000 specimens of fossils, rocks and minerals, as well as geological maps, equipment, models, and photographic material, and also zoological specimens and stone axes.
 Also housed in the museum is the Lapworth Archive, a detailed and extensive archive of Charles Lapworth's work that represents one of the most complete archives of any 19th century geologist, as well as important archives relating to other significant 19th and 20th century geologists such as Professor L. J. Wills and Professor Fred Shotton.
 Archival material also documents the time spent at the University of Birmingham by the Chinese geologist Li Siguang, as well as the work of pioneering female scientists such as Dame Maria Ogilvie Gordon and Dame Ethel Shakespear.
 In 2008 the entire collection of the Lapworth was officially designated as of outstanding national and international importance by the Museums, Libraries and Archives Council, and subsequently by Arts Council England.
 The Lapworth is also accredited by Arts Council England.
 The significance of the Lapworth's collections to the scientific community is recognised by funding through the HEFCE Museums, Galleries and Collections Fund.
 In 2009, the Earth Science collection of the Birmingham Museum & Art Gallery was relocated to the Lapworth Museum as a long-term loan.

 Palaeontology (fossil) collections

 The strengths of the palaeontological collections reflect the geology of the local region, as well as the research interests of past and present University of Birmingham palaeontologists.
 One of the most important collections is of Silurian marine animals from the 428 million-year-old Wenlock Limestone of the Dudley area.
 The limestone records animals living in and around ocean floor reefs when the Midlands was covered by warm, shallow tropical seas.
 Fossils were primarily collected during the 18th and 19th century during quarrying of the limestone for use as flux during the production of iron.
 Key collections made in the 19th century by Charles Ketley and Sir Charles Holcroft were acquired by the Lapworth.
+Notable Wenlock Limestone specimens held within the museum include examples of the trilobite Calymene blumenbachii, more commonly known as the "Dudley Bug".